+Please see attached addendum (Addendum 1) on page 14 for more details on events.

 Healthy Halloween

 Rho Chi collaborated with PLS (the Pharmacy Leadership Society) at St. John’s University to help set up for Healthy Halloween, an annual event hosted at the University each year, which focuses on teaching young elementary school children how to have a safe and healthy Halloween.